dashpd/lalitkalaexhibition/README.md

-LalitKala Academy model for the exhibition planning process
+Lalit Kala Academy model for the exhibition planning process